 1. Melt chopped dark chocolate (or chocolate chips, if you must…but a chocolate bar is better) and butter in a medium bowl, either in the microwave or over a double boiler.

-3. Whisk in one egg, vanilla extract, salt, espresso powder (optional but it really brings out the chocolate flavor!).
+3. Whisk in one egg, vanilla extract, salt, espresso powder (optional).

-5. Scrape your luscious brownie batter into a greased or parchment-lined loaf pan, sprinkle chocolate chips or more chopped chocolate on top, and BAKE for 22-24 minutes.
+5. Scrape your luscious brownie batter into a greased or parchment-lined loaf pan, sprinkle more chocolate chips or chopped chocolate on top if desired, and BAKE for 18-20 minutes (9×5 pan) or 24-26 minutes (8.5×4.5 pan).
 Bite nails, anxiously awaiting brownies.

 6. Cool if you can manage it, and devour.